Rotavirus Infection in Children

 - Clean hard surfaces, toys, and doorknobs with a disinfectant.

-- Make sure your child washes his or her hands often, especially after using the toilet.
+- Make sure your child washes their hands often, especially after using the toilet.

 - Make sure your child-care center encourages handwashing.